 TGm Editor: Please make changes as shown below to the following paragraphs in this subclause

-When dot11MultiBSSIDImplemented is true, the bitmap of the TIM element is interpreted as specified in 9.4.2.5 (TIM element).
+The Address 1 field of the TIM frame is broadcast address.

-When dot11MultiBSSIDImplemented is true, the A1 field of the TIM frame is the Broadcast address, the A2 field and the A3 field are set to the transmitted BSSID.
+When dot11MultiBSSIDImplemented is true, the Address 2 field and the Address 3 field are set to the transmitted BSSID.
+In a multiple BSSID set, an AP corresponding to the transmitted BSSID may transmit a TIM frame; other APs in the multiple BSSID set shall not transmit a TIM frame.

 Discussion: There are no comments associated with the proposed changes shown beyond this point.
 These changes are necessary to address any ambiguities or missing content in the spec.
 Each change is discussed in the bullets below: